 Most of us think anger is a problem - and it can be if we are not in right relationship to the energy of anger.
-In our western culture, few of us were taught how to allow and express our anger - or any emotions - in a healthy and responsible ways.
+In our western culture, few of us were taught how to allow and express our anger - or any emotions - in healthy and responsible ways.
 As humans, we have a natural mechanism to do this, yet it's been trained out of most of us.
 We learned things like: "don't cry", "you shouldn't feel that way”, "good boys/girls don't get mad", etc. Most of us were taught that our 'negative' emotions were something to be avoided, reduced, medicated, repressed or ignored.
 While trying to be 'good people', most of us associate negative feelings with being 'bad people'.
-We feel guilty about the negative feelings arising within us which creates another layer between us the feelings that want to move up and out.
+We feel guilty about the negative feelings arising within us which create another layer between us and the feelings that want to move up and out.

 Growing up, we each had thousands of experiences of anger when our wants and needs were not honored.
 As a result, many of us have years and years of unconscious anger stuffed down into a large pool within us that can be triggered with the smallest 'slight' from another.
 This is such a common experience, that culturally we have demonized 'anger' as something that makes us immature, unpredictable and dangerous.
 Yes - dangerous.
 I just read a meme that said "Anger is one letter away from Danger" and when we don't know how to express our anger responsibly - it can turn into violence.